oboberg/cadence_hackathon/docs/directories.rst

+.. _directories:

 Directories and GitHub repos
 ============================
 Setting up the following directory structure, and cloning these repos, will make it easier to follow the tutorials provided in this documentation.
+These paths can be changed to whatever you like, just be sure to update the examples accordingly.

 1. Setup what will become our top working directory ``~/flatiron``